Reconstruction on Trees and Low-Degree Polynomials: Introduction

 \subsection{Further Discussion}

 \paragraph{Related work: complexity of reconstruction on trees.}

 Our work follows a line of previous work which identified the Kesten-Stigum threshold as a potential complexity barrier in the context of the broadcast model on trees.
-The work \cite{mossel2016deep} showed that algorithms that do not use correlation between different features (named ``shallow algorithms") cannot recover phylognies above the Kestum-Stigum threshold, where other (``deeper") algorithm can do so efficiently; the motivation in \cite{mossel2016deep} was to find simple data models where depth is needed for inference.
+The work \cite{mossel2016deep} showed that algorithms that do not use correlation between different features (named ``shallow algorithms") cannot recover phylognies above the Kesten-Stigum threshold, where other (``deeper") algorithms can do so efficiently; the motivation in \cite{mossel2016deep} was to find simple data models where depth is needed for inference.
 More standard complexity measures were studied in \cite{moitra2020parallels} who obtained a number of results on the circuit complexity of inferring the root in the broadcast process.
-They conjectured that below the Kestum-Stigum threshold, inferring the root is $NC1$-complete and proved it is $NC1$-complete for one specific chain satisfying $\lambda_2 = 0$.
-Although there are some connections between low-degree polynomials and certain circuit classes \cite{linial1993constant}, the results of this work and \cite{moitra2020parallels} are incomparable (even for the particular chain they consider) and the techniques for establishing the lower bound are very different.
-Finally, we note the work \cite{jain2019accuracy} which studied the power of message-passing algorithms on finite alphabets: they proved that they are actually unable to recover all the way down to the Kestum-Stigum threshold, even in the simplest case of the binary symmetric channel with $q = 2$.
+They conjectured that below the Kesten-Stigum threshold, inferring the root is $NC1$-complete and proved it for one specific chain satisfying $\lambda_2 = 0$.
+Although there are some connections between low-degree polynomials and certain circuit classes \cite{linial1993constant}, the results of this work and \cite{moitra2020parallels} are incomparable and the techniques for establishing the lower bound are very different.
+Finally, we note the work \cite{jain2019accuracy} which studied the power of message-passing algorithms on finite alphabets: they proved such algorithms fail to recover all the way down to the Kesten-Stigum threshold, even in the simplest case of the binary symmetric channel with $q = 2$.